By Kelly Benton on | No Comments

 Engagement sessions for me can sometimes feel like a 2-hour pressure cooker where I am constantly trying to figure out what’s next - what location, pose, and lens can I use to create as many unique photos as possible?

 But not every photo has to include your clients’ faces.
 In fact, taking a few non-traditional photos is a great way to add interest to the set, and draw inspiration from new places.
-Here are a few ideas that run through my head every time I’m out shooting an engagement session:
+Here are 6 tips I recommend the next time you are photographing an engagement session:

 My favorite ring shots include the bride and groom kissing or almost kissing, because it’s natural for the bride to put her hands near the groom’s face.
 Including a small bit of their faces gives the photo the emotional aspect it needs, while still leaving the ring as the focus.

 Try to include some photos that show the location, especially if it’s some place meaningful to your clients.
-This might mean using props like wine glasses at a winery, including something in the fore- or background of the image like a bridge or sign, or simply pulling back and showing a bit more of the environment.
+This might mean using props like wine glasses at a winery, including something in the foreground or background of the image like a bridge or sign, or simply pulling back and showing a bit more of the environment.

 Kelly Benton lives with her husband and two adorable dachshunds in Northeast Indiana, where she works from home as a Wedding Photographer.
 When she’s not photographing over people’s love, she’s a wannabe-rockstar triathlete with a penchant for funny movies and craft beer.
-Check out her blog or connect with her on Facebook.